sophieKaelin/ready4researchGIT/changingcode.md

 2. Run `git push` to push all of your commits on your local repository to the remote repository.
 <kbd>![git push screenshot](screenshots/push-2.png)</kbd>

-3. Run `git log` and the origin should match up to the head.
+3. Run `git log` and the origin should match up with the head.
 <kbd>![git log4 screenshot](screenshots/push-3.png)</kbd>

 **NOTE:** As mentioned above, this might have introduced some *Merge Conflicts*.
 If that is the case, jump down to the **Conflicts** section and have a read over that to see if you can resolve the merge conflict.
 This can get quite messy, so don't hesitate to call over one of the supervisors to help guide you through it.